Skip to main content

 AI coding assistantsBuilt-in, VIKTOR-aware AIUse your own — GitHub Copilot, Claude Code, Cursor, etc.

-AI assistant file context1 file per conversation (documents: 4.5 MB, images: 3.75 MB)Limited by your AI coding assistant
+Agent file context1 file per prompt, up to 20 per conversation (documents: 4.5 MB, images: 3.75 MB)Limited by your AI coding assistant

 App Builder